metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_pod_monitor_v1_manifest.md

 Optional:

-- `node` (Boolean) When set to true, Prometheus must have the 'get' permission on the'Nodes' objects.
+- `node` (Boolean) When set to true, Prometheus attaches node metadata to the discoveredtargets.The Prometheus service account must have the 'list' and 'watch'permissions on the 'Nodes' objects.

 <a id="nestedatt--spec--namespace_selector"></a>